 Mark the Fountain Location

-- Group the pails and roughly assemble the stone fountain.
+- Move the stones into place and roughly assemble the stone fountain.
 Group the pails where they’re be placed.

 - Use a rope to shape a natural-appearing perimeter for the basin and gravel bed.
 Keep in mind that a larger basin means more digging.

 - When you’re satisfied, mark the edges with spray paint.

 - Dig a hole for the reservoir.
 Makes sure the end of the hole is six inches deeper than the pail height and the fountain end six inches deep overall.

 - Pro Tip: Pick an area that has no more than a few inches of slope over the length and width of the water feature you plan to build.
 Here, find out the best garden water features.

 - Roughly assemble your fountain and other decorative large stones and cluster the five-gallon pails to locate the deep end of the basin.

 - Dig the deeper part of the hole with steep sides and a flat bottom to leave plenty of room for the pails.